borisweb2020/C_Projects/README.md

  <li>Basic control structures, recursive, table:
     <ul>
       <li><code>prime_divisor.c</code> - finds the largest prime divisor of any predetermined integer, by using division and the operation of taking the remainder of the division</li>
+      <li><code>prime_divisor_multi.c</code> - calculates the largest prime divisor of any predetermined integer, WITHOUT using division and the operation of taking the remainder of the division and by using addition and multiplication</li>
-      <li><code>prime_divisor_1948.c</code> - finds the largest prime divisor of any predetermined integer, WITHOUT using division and the operation of taking the remainder of the division</li>
+      <li><code>prime_divisor_subtract.c</code> - calculates the largest prime divisor of any predetermined integer, WITHOUT using division and the operation of taking the remainder of the division and by using only subtraction</li>
       <li><code>sum_sequence.c</code> - finds the sum of the sequence <img src="misc/sequence.png" alt="The sum sequence" width="180" align="middle"> </li>
       <li><code>factorial.c</code> - finds the factorial using and without using a recursive algorithm</li>
       <li><code>fibonacci.c</code> - finds a number from the Fibonacci sequence using and without using a recursive algorithm</li>